The Section 5311 grant program's goals are to address the mobility needs of Arizona's rural population by

 Funds are distributed annually through a competitive application process.
 The application process is kicked off with a series of workshops and webinars that provide guidance on the process in September/October.
 Applications are submitted in December, and awards are generally made in July of each year.
 The program renews every federal fiscal year (Oct.
 1 of each year).

-To provide our 5311 recipients with the most responsive customer service as well as work toward the growth of the rural transit program across the state, ADOT is introducing a new, regionally focused approach to managing the 5311 program.
-This approach has resulted in three distinct regions in the state: north, central and south regions.
-Each region has a program manager and number of eligible recipients.
+To provide our 5311 recipients with the most responsive customer service as well as work toward the growth of the rural transit program across the state, ADOT has a regionally focused approach to managing the 5311 program.
+This approach has resulted in two distinct regions in the state, each with its own project manager: northwest and southeast (see map for area contacts).

 ADOT strongly encourages coordination of services to facilitate the most efficient use of federal, state and local resources.
 Our goal is to support the development of a statewide, multimodal transportation system that is economically efficient and environmentally sound.